 Kleptocratic incumbents have even more incentives to stay in office; they could lose their wealth if they were to lose power and potentially face prosecution.
 The network of businesses that Kabila and his family have built in and beyond the DRC has brought them hundreds of millions of dollars.
 Angola’s dos Santos was long accused of funneling government funds to a small group of elites, as well as to his own family.
 His daughter Isabel, the wealthiest woman on the continent, was named head of the state oil company by her father in late 2016.

 “Very few African countries—in fact almost none—have any kind of pension or security scheme for former presidents or heads of state.
 So out of power means out of money,” Anneke Van Woudenberg, then Human Rights Watch’s deputy director for Africa, told Newsweek.
 Dos Santos’s successor, former Defense Minister Joao Lourenco, pledged to crack down on corruption; he removed Isabel dos Santos from the national oil company, and her brother, Jose Filomeno dos Santos, as chair of the country’s sovereign wealth fund.
+In January 2020, the release of hundreds of thousands of documents, known as the Luanda Leaks, detailed how Isabel used her father’s position to amass over $2 billion.
+Days later, state prosecutors charged her with embezzlement and money laundering.

 When have leaders failed to extend their rule?